 (21) However, we must not be mistaken; because, when the Moon approached the Earth, the secondary era was about to end.
 The species had already become rare.
 Indeed we see that the Earth was coming out of the region of the sky favorable to the existence of creatures.
 That's why their conditions of life diminished from day to day and disappeared taking these beings with them.
 There were thus only few living species in the day of the arrival of the Moon, which would have perished anyway during the last glacial period which already, was announced.
 But the Moon provoked other phenomena that we shall study separately.
 For now, let's continue our journey, and leave the fourth day that God made.

-(22) Immediately after the interception of the Moon, the Earth left once again the region of the sky favorable to the cycle of the water and of beings which depended of it, and entered in the cold of a new glacial period.
-I recall that the cycle of water is provoked by a change of temperature which constantly makes pass this body from gaseous state to liquid state and to solid state, or vice versa.
+(22) After the interception of the Moon, the Earth left once again the region of the sky favorable to the cycle of the water and of the beings which depended of it, and entered in the cold of a new glacial period.
+I recall that the cycle of water is provoked by a change of temperature which constantly makes this body pass from gaseous state to liquid state and to solid state, or vice versa.
 Without liquid water, there can't be breathable air or rainfalls.
 Consequently no living being can come to life.
 This cycle of water only exists in the region of the sky where we are.
 This region is clearly shown on the snake, outside of which it is excluded that there could be beings.
-That's why, the other celestial bodies of solar family have no beings.
+That's why, the other celestial bodies of the solar family have no beings.
 Be convinced.